 JCPS Rotary Bridge Program

-In the fall semester students enroll in 3-4 classes: ENG 101 Writing 1, MAT 146 Contemporary College Math, and HIS 108 US History and/or ANT 160 Cultural Diversity in the Modern World.
-In the spring semester students enroll in 4 classes: HUM 120 Introduction to Humanities, COM 181 Public Speaking, SOC 101 Introduction to Sociology, and Natural Science TBD.
+In the fall semester students enroll in 3-4 classes: ENG 101 Writing 1, MAT 146 Contemporary College Math, and SOC 101 Intro to Sociology and/or GEO 130 Earth’s Physical Environment.
+In the spring semester students enroll in 4 classes: HUM 120 Introduction to Humanities, COM 181 Public Speaking, PSY 110 General Psychology, HIS 108 US World History and ART 100 Introduction to Art.
+General education courses may be substituted depending on course availability.

 Classes are 75 minutes long and will meet between 9:10 AM and 1:25 PM.
 Classes normally meet one or two days per week.
 Student schedules will have exact days, times, and room locations for each class and will be distributed at orientation.